Leeds Cost of Living: Monthly Budget Guide for 2025

 city centre rents vs student housing affordability

-If you’re weighing locations, use these figures to model your monthly budget, factoring in the premium for central convenience against your tolerance for longer commutes.
+If you’re weighing locations, use these figures to model your monthly budget.
+Factor in the convenience premium against your tolerance for a longer commute.

 Outside-Centre Affordability

-With an average net monthly salary near £2,449.71, outside-centre monthly cost for housing typically consumes a smaller share of income, especially if you opt for shared housing.
-Factor in utilities and internet when you budget: those extras can materially change monthly cost per person.
-Use these figures to compare offers and prioritize total outgoings, not just headline rent.
+With an average net monthly salary near £2,449, outside-centre rent typically takes a smaller share of income, especially in shared housing.
+Always add utilities and internet to your total before comparing offers.
+These extras can meaningfully change the real monthly cost per person.

 Student Housing Options

-Where should you live as a student in Leeds depends on your priorities: university halls typically cost £400–£700/month (en-suite at the higher end), private shared housing runs about £300–£600/month per person, and one‑bed flats in the city centre generally fall between £600–£800/month.
+The right student housing depends on your priorities.
+University halls typically cost £400–£700/month, with en-suite rooms at the higher end.
+Private shared housing runs about £300–£600/month per person.
+One-bed flats in the city centre generally fall between £600–£800/month, though city-centre averages for one-beds reach around £939.

-Choose based on cost, privacy (en-suite rooms), and commute.
+Choose based on cost, privacy needs, and how far you’re willing to commute.

 Food, Groceries and Dining Out Costs